radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 1. From the Main Control Panel, click Settings > Logs > Log Settings.

-2. From the Log Settings to Configure drop-down menu, select VDS – Server.
+2. From the Log Settings to Configure drop-down menu, select FID – Server.

 3. Verify that the Log Level drop-down menu is set to one of the following: INFO, DEBUG, or TRACE.

 4. If you change the log level, click **Save**.

-5. Click **Security -> SSL**.
+5. Navigate to the Main Control Panel > Settings > Security > SSL.

-6. In the SSL section, check the Debug SSL box.
+6. In the SSL section, check the *Debug SSL* box.

 7. Click **Save**.